 - Fewer sobriety checks or drug tests.

-When probation is unsupervised, it drastically reduces the costs and hassle.
+When probation is unsupervised, it drastically reduces the costs and hassle.3

-4. What you still have to do under unsupervised probation
+4. What do I still have to do under unsupervised probation?

 Just because probation is unsupervised does not mean it is over, though.
 You still need to comply with all of the terms of your probation.
 Importantly, this includes: